Introduction to Baby Carriers

 You wear a ring sling over one shoulder with the material going across your back around to your front and is threaded through the rings on your chest.
 Your baby is positioned either on your front or hip depending on their age and interest in the world.
 As it is made from woven wrap material, it moulds to both you and your baby and with correct adjustments and tightening your baby can be in an optimal position.

 Most people find that ring slings are great as once you have mastered them, they become a quick option for babywearing.
 Especially useful when your toddler wants to get up and down every couple of minutes!
-As with the woven wrap there is a learning curve and for some, it can be uncomfortable for longer periods of time as the majority of the weight is on one shoulder.
+As with the woven wrap there is a learning curve and for some, it can be uncomfortable for longer periods of time as the majority of the weight is on one shoulder and that arm doesn’t have as much mobility.

 MEH DAI & HALF BUCKLES